Intermesh/groupoffice7-docs/docs/01_REST_API/02_Create_a_module/09_Filters.md

 We can also pass the same get parameters to this action so the counts update with that option enabled:

-Do a get with Genre=Rock and you'll get count=0 for Pop in the result.
+Do a get with GenreFilter=Rock and you'll get count=0 for Pop in the result.
 This is because there are zero Pop bands that also have the Rock genre.

+You can do the same for the route '/bands'.
+Do a GET request to '/bands?GenreFilter=Rock' and you'll only get the bands with a Rock album.